ifIMust/vrp_challenge_retrospective/README.md

 Each load must be picked up and dropped off at specific locations, while minimizing overall cost.

 The solution employed is Tabu Search.
 An initial valid solution is found using a greedy algorithm.
 Then the neighboring solution space is explored by testing similar solutions.
+The final version uses 76 iterations of Tabu Search with a Tabu list size of 20.
+These settings allow it to process problems with up to 200 loads in 27 seconds or less.

 ## Build
 A Go compiler is required.